-The redeployment of existing employees where there is a need to safeguard future employment as outlined in the Redeployment Policy will take precedence in all cases.
+The redeployment of existing employees where there is a need to safeguard future employment as outlined in the Managing Change Policy will take precedence in all cases.

 Three types of Application Forms (short, non disclosure and disclosure) will be available for prospective applicants and will be used as the basis for initial selection for interview.
-CVs are not acceptable.
+CVs will not be accepted.